-In considering the overall health climate of the SHRC area, fewer than three in ten (26.8%) Key Informants - the very people on the ground working in or around the field of health care - are satisfied, demonstrating that there is substantial room for improvement, and their comments indicate concerns across several areas.
+In considering the overall health climate of the SHBR area, fewer than three in ten (26.8%) Key Informants - the very people on the ground working in or around the field of health care - are satisfied, demonstrating that there is substantial room for improvement, and their comments indicate concerns across several areas.

-Satisfied
+Overall Satisfaction With the Health Climate in Your Community

-There are always things to improve.
+Satisfied There are always things to improve.
 I am heavily involved in many initiatives throughout the community in which attempts are being made to address these issues.
 Progress is slow, due to limited resources, though progress is being made.

-We have excellent hospitals, doctors, mental health professionals as well as programs through MSU extension 1016 recovery, etc. And they all work hard to do the best they can with the resources available.
+We have excellent hospitals, doctors, mental health professionals as well as programs through MSU extension 1016 recovery, etc. And they all work hard to do the best they can with the resources available .
 There are just instances where funds are not available to meet all of the needs.

-nor dissatisfied

-Neither satisfied We have good opportunity in our area.
+Neither satisfied nor dissatisfied We have good opportunity in our area.
 It's sometimes difficult for the lower income people to access services.
 Always room for improvement.

-We are doing better, with more coordinated care models, but more can always be done.

-Dissatisfied

-Lack of access to mental and physical healthcare for all individuals in our community.

-We are one of the most obese cultures in the world.
+We are doing better , with more coordinated care models , but more can always be done.
+Dissatisfied Lack of access to mental and physical healthcare for all individuals in our community.
+We are one of the most obese cultures in the world .
 We have a lot of people suffering being poorly treated and having to maintain chronic disease.